Igor-Vladyka/leaflet.motion/CONTRIBUTING.md

 ## Getting Involved

-There are several ways to help improve Leaflet Motion:
+There are several ways to help improve Leaflet.Motion:

  * Discovering and [reporting bugs](#reporting-bugs);
  * [Improving Documentation](#improving-documentation) - especially if you've figured something out which is not covered by the documentation;